davestewart/extension-bus/README.md

 Note that:

-- the first parameter is the passed data (can be any JSON-serializable value)
+- the first parameter is the call payload (can be any JSON-serializable value)
-- the second parameter is the `sender` context
+- the second parameter is the `sender` context (which _may_ contain a tab)
 - handlers are scoped to their containing block (so `this` targets siblings)
 - return a value to respond to the `source` bus